Confluence Document Management: How I use it to keep my docs organized in 2026

 Is Confluence a document management system?

 Confluence is an enterprise content management (ECM) system.
-You can use Confluence to create and manage all types of corporate documents such as technical documentation, project plans, policies and meeting notes etc. The documents you create will be organized, easily accessible, and you can also track changes and maintain version history.
+You can use Confluence to create and manage all types of corporate documents, such as technical documentation, project plans, policies, and meeting notes.
+The documents you make will be organized, easily accessible, and you can also track changes and maintain version history.

 Does Confluence include support for document version control?